Hiking and walking through Las Alpujarras

 Pitres Ferreirola - Pitres

-This route involves a tour of part of the ditrit of La Taha, taking in several of its villages including pitres, Capilerilla, Mecina, Mecinilla, Fondales, Ferreirola and Atalbeitar, which date back to Roman times.
-Here you can enjoy a peace and tranquility which simply isn't found elsewhere The walk begins in Pitres, the capital of this group of villages, where you can see the charming tower of the church which was built on the foundations of an ancient mosque.
+This route involves a tour of the district of La Taha, taking you through several of its villages including pitres, Capilerilla, Mecina, Mecinilla, Fondales, Ferreirola and Atalbeitar, which date back to Roman times.
+Here you can enjoy a peace and tranquility which simply isn't found elsewhere.
+The walk begins in Pitres, the capital of this group of villages, where you can see the charming tower of the church which was built on the foundations of an ancient mosque.

 From here, drop down along a path which has an excellent view over the Trevelez River.
 This leads to the village of Mecina, where you need to take the first side streed heading right to get to the mainroad, by which you reach Mecinilla.

 Cross the village aiming for the lowest point, where you will find another path which leads to Fondales.
-Thi i reputed to be one of the purest villages in the region of la Alpujarra, as its original architeture has been preserved virtually intact.
-In the highest part of the village, wher eyou will come across a square, continue by going left to get to the gully through which the Bermejo River flows.
+This is reputed to be one of the purest villages in the region of la Alpujarra, as its original architeture has been preserved virtually intact.
+In the highest part of the village, where you will come across a square, continue by going left to get to the valley through which the Bermejo River flows.

-Cross this and follow the trail which lopes up towards Ferreirola, a tiny village of ancient houses and public laundries, which has and unusual natural spring of sparkling water.
-The last stage of this walk follows the same route as the Gran REcorrido GR-142, one of the European long-distance walking routes, which runs between Lanjaron (Granada) and Finana (Almeria).
+Follow the trail which cintinue up towards Ferreirola, a tiny village of ancient houses and public laundries, which has and unusual natural spring of sparkling water.
+The last stage of this walk follows the same route as the Gran Recorrido GR-142, one of the European long-distance walking routes, which runs between Lanjaron (Granada) and Finana (Almeria).

 Molino Altero - Trevelez

-The starting point for this route is Plaza del Barrio Medio in the area known as Molino Altero.
+The starting point for this route is Plaza del Barrio Medio in the area known as Molino Altero in Trevelez.
 From here, walk towards the sports centre and then leave the village of Trevelez heading in the direction of the Trevelez River.

 All along this stage of the journey you will notice many terraced fields full of crops, which is the reason why this path continues to be well used by the local farmers.

-As you walk, if you look towards the right, you will see the peak and gully of Penabon mountain.
-Once at the river, take the path which leads off to the right to begin the return journey to the Barrio Bajo de Trevelez, where you can discover the church.
+As you walk, if you look towards the right, you will see the peak and valleys of Sierra Nevada mountain range.
+Once at the river, take the path which leads off to the right to begin the return journey to the Barrio Bajo de Trevelez, a small squere with an old church.

 Acequia - Berchules

-This trail offers the walker the chance to discover one of the oldest and most ingenious systems for conserving and transporting water in the whole Alpujarra region: the Acequias, or aqueducts.
-These irrigation channels carry water from high rivers and streams direct to the fields of crops in the region, and in doing so sutain the majority of the ecosystems in the Sierra Nevada.
+This trail offers the walker the chance to discover one of the oldest and most ingenious systems for conserving and transporting water in the whole Alpujarra region: the Acequias, or water channels.
+These irrigation channels carry water from high rivers and streams direct to the fields of crops in the region, and in doing so sustain the majority of the ecosystems in the Sierra Nevada.

-Part of the route follows the Camino Real, the old public highway which, crossing the Sierra Nevada, used to take travellers to Granada.
-It was also used for moving livestock up to grazing pastures on the high slopes of th emountains in summer, during which season the people of Alpujarra would stay at their country cortijos and grow crops.
+Part of the route follows the Camino Real, the old public route which, crossing the Sierra Nevada, used to take travellers to Granada.
+It was also used for moving livestock up to grazing pastures on the high slopes of the mountains in summer, during which season the people of Alpujarra would stay at their country cortijos and grow crops.

-Nowadays, the most widespread crop grown here is kidney beans. one section of this route follows part of the aqueduct called Acequia Real, and in the surrounding area you will come across leafy groves of chestnut trees and fertile grazing pastures.
+Nowadays, the most widespread crop grown here is kidney beans. one section of this route follows part of the water channel called Acequia Real, and in the surrounding area you will come across leafy groves of chestnut trees and fertile grazing pastures.

-After ascending a slope which is quite steep to begin with, the route begins to level off, and arrives at the reservoir.
-Here, the path runs alongside the lowest aqueduct, gaining height slightly until it reaches the point where th eorute veers round towards the left and ascends to the highest queduct. you then need to retrace your steps to return, first to the reservoir and then to the village of Berchules.
+After ascending a slope which is quite steep at beginning, the route slowly level off, and arrives at the water reservoir.
+Here, the path runs alongside the lowest acequia, gaining height slightly until it reaches the point where the route round towards the left and ascends to the highest point. you then need to retrace your steps to return, first to the reservoir and then to the village of Berchules.